 Every case is unique.
-When people ask me how many cases I have handled like theirs the honest answer is “zero!," even if it isn't the first time I have worked with that client.
-That is not a very comforting answer at first blush, but it's absolutely true.
+When people ask me how many cases I have handled like theirs, the honest answer is “zero!” even if it isn't the first time I have worked with that client.
+That is not a very comforting answer at first blush, but it is absolutely true.

-At our firm, we keep a book of verdicts in the lobby for our new clients to read.
-That book shows recently trial results and while it doesn't mean that you case will end in a trial, it shows we are willing and able to effectively try cases like yours.
+At Aaron Delgado & Associates, we keep a book of verdicts in the lobby for our new clients to read.
+That book shows recent trial results and, while it doesn't mean that your case will end in a trial, it shows that we are willing and able to effectively try cases like yours.

-Here are the only promises or predictions an ethical lawyer can make, and I am going to make them to you, here and now, on behalf of our firm:
+Here are the only promises or predictions an ethical lawyer can make, and I am going to make them to you, here and now, on behalf of Aaron Delgado & Associates: